elisvathi/json-data-stream/README.md

 # Parseable Stream

 This package can be used to transfer large json objects/arrays over a network.
-It works by spliting the json to chunks that are always parseable valid json objects.
+It works by splitting the json to chunks that are always parseable valid json objects.
-These streams can be collected incrementaly without having a single parse call.
+These streams can be collected incrementally without having a single parse call.
 This way it avoids taking up memory for large json objects.

 There are three classes that this package exposes: